Mentoring: One-On-One Instruction

 - Mentorship programs are extremely limited and schedules fill up quickly.
 They are subject to availability.

 If you’re ready to sign up or have further questions, contact email@example.com, and we will begin the process–taking payment via PayPal and scheduling your first one-on-one call!

-To work with Andy Schmidt as your mentor, the cost is $400 for THREE separate, one-hour-long sessions.
+To work with a mentor, the cost is $400 for THREE separate, one-hour-long sessions.
 They are scheduled one at a time and at your pace.

 To begin your mentorship, email firstname.lastname@example.org.

 Andy founded Comics Experience based on the guiding principle of developing the kind of useful tools he himself wished existed when he was trying to break into the comics industry.
 This vision led to the creation of the mentorship program.
 Andy has helped develop the careers of several working professionals as well as worked with long established pros who seek advice and problem-solving outside of the typical channels.
 Andy is an ideal mentor for anyone looking to achieve his or her comic book career dreams.
 Writers, artists, and editors welcome!